FAIR-FATE: Fair Federated Learning with Momentum: Experiments

-It can be observed that FAIR-FATE is able to surpass the baselines in terms of fairness in almost every configuration, especially in heterogeneous configurations ($\alpha=0.5$ and $\alpha=1.0$), without neglecting the classification performance.
+\paragraph{Stability and Convergence} Figure \ref{fig:rounds-1} presents the results over communication rounds under different sensitive attribute distributions on the \texttt{Adult} dataset.
+It can be observed that FAIR-FATE is able to surpass the baselines in terms of fairness, especially in heterogeneous configurations ($\sigma=0.5$ and $\sigma=1.0$), without neglecting the classification performance.
 Moreover, the stability of the algorithms decreases in the presence of heterogeneous data.
-However, FAIR-FATE is able to overcome the oscillations of non-fair gradients using a fairness-aware Momentum term and, as a consequence, the fairness performance does not drop after some communication rounds.
+However, FAIR-FATE is able to overcome the oscillations of non-fair gradients using a fairness-aware Momentum term and, consequently, the fairness performance does not drop after some communication rounds.

-Table \ref{table:res} presents the corresponding results of the last communication round for the COMPAS and the Adult datasets.
-Similarly, the appendices sections present the results for the Law School and the Dutch Census datasets.
-Moreover, the fairness improvements of the best algorithm over the second best are presented.
-In addition, the Wilcoxon Signed-Rank one-sided test is performed with significance level of 0.05 to verify the statistical significance of the best improvements.
-The blue cells and the red cells represent the improvements of FAIR-FATE over the best baseline and the improvements of the baselines over FAIR-FATE, respectively, with the darker cells representing statistically significant improvements.

-For all four datasets and the fairness metrics considered, FAIR-FATE surpasses the baselines in terms of fairness in 86\% of the times, with 58\% of those being statistically significant.
-In addition, the baselines slightly outperformed FAIR-FATE in terms of fairness only 11\% of the times.
-Moreover, it can be observed that the baselines only surpassed FAIR-FATE for random train-test splits, which do not represent typical Federated Learning settings.
-On the other hand, for heterogeneous configurations, FAIR-FATE was always able to improve the fairness performance.

-Regarding the COMPAS dataset, FAIR-FATE was able to surpass the baselines 78\% of the times, with 57\% of those being statistically significant.
-In addition, the average improvements for all of the configurations for this dataset was 5\%.
-In particular, for $\alpha=0.5$, FAIR-FATE presented substantial improvements: 7\% for SP, 11\% for EO, and 16\% for EQO.
-In addition, FAIR-FATE was able to maintain the classification performance compared to the baselines.

-With regard to the Adult dataset, FAIR-FATE was always able to surpass the baselines with an average improvement of fairness of 10\%.
-In particular, for $\alpha=0.5$, FAIR-FATE presented substantial improvements: 11\% for SP, 8\% for EO, and 19\% for EQO.
-However, the accuracy results dropped, which is not ideal.
-We believe that with more tuning of the hyperparameters better values of model performance can be obtained.

-In addition, considering all datasets, regarding the different $F$ metrics that are being optimized, it can be concluded that FAIR-FATE presented higher improvements for $F=SP$ and $F=EO$ than for $F=EQO$ with average improvements of 8\%, 9\% and 4\%, respectively.
-This might be justified by the fact that EQO considers both True Positive Rates and False Positive Rates ratios.

-Finally, the Appendices sections present more information regarding the fairness vs model-performance trade-offs considering the different hyperparameters.

-To sum up, it can be concluded that FAIR-FATE improves the fairness of the Federated Learning models under different heterogeneity configurations when compared to other solutions.